keegoid/middleman-html5-foundation/README.md

    1. do an initial manual drag and drop deploy of your new site
    1. go to your site in the BitBalloon UI
-   1. click *"Link site to a Github repo"* at the bottom right
+   1. click *"Link site to a GitHub repo"* at the bottom right
      (currently a beta feature so you may need to request access)
    1. choose which branch you want to deploy (typically master)
    1. set the dir to `Other ...` enter `/build`